pyastropd/2018-02-27/README.md

 npm -f install
 ```

+to install all dependecy packages for these examples.

 # Install Apache and PHP

 `apache` is a web server. `php` is a server-side scripting language.